 - (a) Deposit Investments Only.
-The deposit investments we offer are limited to savings, share and money market accounts, and certificates of deposit (CDs).
+The deposit investments we offer are limited to savings, share and money market accounts, and certificates of deposit (CDs), and will earn a reasonable rate.
 This Roth IRA is not, and cannot be, a self-directed Roth IRA.
-It does not permit you to invest your contributions or Roth IRA assets in nondeposit investments such as property, annuities, stocks, bonds, and government, municipal or United States Treasury securities - (b) Investment of Contributions.
-We will invest contributions and reinvest your Roth IRA assets as directed by you based on our then current investment policies and procedures.
+It does not permit you to invest your contributions or Roth IRA assets in nondeposit investments such as property, annuities, stocks, bonds, and government, municipal or United States Treasury securities. - (b) Investment of Contributions.
+You may invest Roth IRA contributions in any Roth IRA deposit investments we offer.
 If you fail to provide us with investment direction for a contribution, we will return or hold all or part of such contribution based on our policies and procedures.
 We will not be responsible for any loss of Roth IRA income associated with your failure to provide appropriate investment direction. - (c) Directing Investments.
 All investment directions must be in a format or manner acceptable to us.
 You may invest in any Roth IRA investments that you are qualified to purchase, and that we are authorized to offer and do offer at the time of the investment selection, and that are acceptable under the applicable laws governing retirement plans.
 Your Roth IRA investments will be registered in our name for the benefit of your Roth IRA.
 Specific investment information may be provided at the time of the investment.